TeodorDichev/MonOOPoly/README.md

 💡 Notes:
 - Own all properties of a color to unlock cottages; castles come after.
+- Only one cottage; once there is one, buy the castle.
-- Mortgaged properties are lost when sold.
+- Buildings on properties are lost when sold.
-- Prison skips a turn; you can buy freedom.
+- Prison skips a turn; you can buy your freedom. 🦅
 - Can't pay a debt?
 Your cheapest field is sold automatically.
 - Edit `Cards.txt` and `Fields.txt` to customize your own Monoopoly — just don't break the format!